 The future of American malls is in limbo.
 Since 2016, more than 1,500 stores have been slated to close, including blue chip names like JCPenney, Macy’s, Sears, American Apparel, The Limited, and Abercrombie & Fitch.
-The trend is nothing new, as customer traffic had started to slow more than a decade ago, causing many large department stores to abandon their leases.
+The trend is nothing new, as customer traffic has been slowing for more than a decade, causing many large department stores to abandon their leases.
 As the malls lost their largest revenue generators, they began to fail.

 Mall closures are not occurring evenly throughout the asset class, however; closures have been most often at C and D rated malls, which represent about 30% of all the malls in the United States.
 Green Street Advisors recently reported that “the top 300-400 malls by quality should fare well for the next several years, but it is reasonable to assume that several hundred lower quality malls will either close or become irrelevant retail destinations over the next 10 years.”

 There is also a geographic element to the mall closure trend, with rural malls outperforming their urban peers.
 Malls in more rural location serve as hubs for not only shopping but socializing, accessing quality healthcare, and jobs.
 This community aspect has thus far protected many rural malls from the nationwide closure trend.
 With these nuanced trends in mind, some interesting questions arise around what’s in store for new malls slated to be built and those slated to close.
 Do they present a great opportunity for investment?